4ms/metamodule-plugin-sdk/README.md

 To allow for these, we need to re-build our custom libstdc++/libsupc++ libraries with -fPIC as well as exceptions and streams support (HELP WANTED!).

 If you are porting from a VCV Rack plugin, there are also the following limitations:

   - No dynamic drawing using nanovg (NVG draw commands).
 Calling these functions will still compile and run, but MetaModule does not call Widget::draw() or drawLayer(), so they'll have no effect.
 This typically means that modules with non-text screens will just have a blank screen.
-In order to use a text-only screen, follow [the Text Display guide](docs/text-displays.md)
+      - In order to use a text-only screen, follow [the Text Display guide](docs/text-displays.md)
+      - Graphical drawing via nanovg is partially supported on the v2.0-dev firmware branch (no concave filled polygons or text, yet).

   - No expander modules.
 That is, modules cannot communicate with one another.
     Modules that use an expander will always act as if the expander is not present.

-  - No filesystem access.
-Filesystem calls must be removed/#ifdef/commented out.

   - The module's `rack::ModuleWidget` is constructed once when the plugin is loaded, and then destructed and never again constructed.
 Therefore `rack::Widget::step()` or `draw()` is never called on the ModuleWidget or any children widgets.
+This will change with the support of graphical elements in v2.0.

 We plan to address these:

   - To support graphical screens (dynamic drawing) we plan to implement an adaptor to go from nanovg to our native GUI engine, and call draw() on all visible widgets in the ModuleView (refresh rate will be limited).
+Statuc: Partially supported in v2.0-dev firmware.

   - Create a non-blocking (asynchronious) filesystem API to access files in the plugin dir (assuming the user hasn't ejected the USB drive or SD card).
-There is a proof-of-concept branch for this working.
+    Status: async tasks are implemented in v2.0-dev branch.
+FatFS and POSIX APIs for filesystem access to USB or SD Cards is also implemented, but still under development.